NetworkBlockDevice/nbd/doc/proto.md

     about the contents of the export affected by this command, until overwriting it again with `NBD_CMD_WRITE`.

+    A client MUST NOT send a trim request unless `NBD_FLAG_SEND_TRIM` was set in the export flags field.

 * Other requests

     Some third-party implementations may require additional protocol